I'm a mother of three adopted boys, I love all things computer science, and I'm a former teacher and administrator. Love wins.

 Tynker.com has a comparable selection with different characters and a different user interface, so try it when your kids are done with code.org or use both simultaneously, alternating for variety.

-is an adorable miniature robot that is easily programmable.
+The Ozobot is an adorable miniature robot that is easily programmable.
 One of the features kids love is the light sensor.
-What this means practically is that kids can draw almost any path on paper with markers (they come with the kit) and the robot will follow the path.
+What this means practically is that kids can draw almost any path on paper with the markers that come with the kit and the robot will follow the path.
 Also, different marker colors will result in different actions, such as speeding up or spinning around.
 (This illustrates photo-electric sensors with analog output converted to digital, and is a soft introduction to programming a microcontroller.)
-The Ozobot

 3. Code and Go Robot Mouse

-is the most tactile of the three, so it's a perfect complement to the other two approaches or even a great starter for those kiddos who might find the screen too abstract in the early stages.
-The Code and Go Robot Mouse
+The Code and Go Robot Mouse is the most tactile of the three options described in this article, so it's a perfect complement to the other two approaches or even a great starter for those kiddos who might find a screen too abstract.

 Kids are challenged to create mazes on a fairly large board, using the walls and tunnel options included in the kit.
-Then they must program a robot mouse (by easily selecting buttons) with a sequence of steps that will allow him to successfully complete the maze and get the cheese.
+Then they must program a robot mouse (simply by selecting buttons) with a sequence of steps that will enable the mouse to successfully complete the maze and get the cheese.
 It comes with activity cards for suggestions.